griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ### Instantiate the Tool

 Now we'll instantiate the Tool, passing it the required fields.
-Add the highlited lines to your `app.py`, and make sure to include the parameters we specified in the ShotGridTool:
+Add the highlighted lines to your `app.py`, and make sure to include the parameters we specified in the ShotGridTool:

 ```python title="app.py" hl_lines="7-13"
 # ...